Midwives in the United States: History

-In Listen to me Good, the autobiography of Alabama granny midwife Margaret Charles Smith, as recorded by Linda Janet Holmes, Smith relates her life story as a granny midwife in Alabama in the late twentieth century.
+In Listen to me Good, the autobiography of Alabama granny midwife Margaret Charles Smith, as recorded by Linda Janet Holmes, Smith relates her life story as a granny midwife in Alabama in the late 20th century.
 Mrs. Smith was licensed to practice midwifery by the state in the late 1940s, after Alabama began to regulate lay midwives.
 At the time, becoming a registered midwife in Smith's home of Greene County, Alabama required either a state-run month-long lay midwifery training course or a nurse-midwifery education that could take several years.
 In addition to formally recognized training, granny midwives seeking to be registered had to be recommended and supported by two physicians and demonstrate cleanliness and Christian morals.
 Mrs. Smith attended her last birth in 1980.
 Mrs. Smith is an example of a granny midwife who practiced in some capacity up until the end of the last century.

+In Motherwit: An Alabama's Midwife Story, Onnie Lee Logan narrated her entire life to Katherine Clark regarding her granny midwife career, her upbringing, and the racism Logan and her family faced while living in Alabama.
+Between the years 1931 and 1984, Logan delivered nearly every child in Prichard and Crichton—areas that were predominantly black in Mobile County, Alabama.
+Logan was licensed in 1949 and was the last legal and practicing granny midwife when Alabama outlawed midwifery in 1976.
+Despite the law, Logan was allowed to practice until 1984.

 There are several organizations in existence to day that are dedicated to preserving traditional Black midwifery knowledge and increasing the number of Black midwives and healers.
 Examples of such organizations include the International Center for Traditional Childbearing, located in Portland, Oregon, and Birth in the Tradition: Traditional Midwifery, Monitrice, and Doula Services in the state of Georgia.